 R‑Studio detects components form dynamic disks and creates those dynamic disks automatically.
-At the same time, R‑Studio gives access to the parents of the dynamic disks (hard drives and images).
+At the same time, R‑Studio gives access to the parents of the dynamic disks (drives and images).

-If recognized parents of a dynamic disk, including disk images, are added to R‑Studio later, it automatically adds them to their respective dynamic disk.
+If recognized parents of a dynamic disk, including drive images, are added to R‑Studio later, it automatically adds them to their respective dynamic disk.

 When an automatically created dynamic disk is selected, R‑Studio highlights its components.